-These Roasted Balsamic Rosemary Chicken Leg Quarters are marinated in balsamic vinegar, soy sauce, rosemary, and brown sugar, then oven-roasted till tender.
+These Roasted Balsamic Rosemary Chicken Leg Quarters are marinated in balsamic vinegar, soy sauce, rosemary, and brown sugar and oven-roasted until tender.
 Serve with pasta, potato, or rice for a simple and delicious meal.

 This recipe was originally published in December 2014.
-The content and photos have been updated, but the recipe remains the same.
+Although the content and photos have been updated, the recipe remains unchanged.

-For a simple dinner, these chicken leg quarters are a perfect choice.
-They are juicy and tender and go well with all kinds of sides.
-For maximum flavor, marinate for at least 4 hours.
-They can also be prepped the night before or the morning of, so when it’s time for dinner, just pat dry and bake for 40 to 50 minutes.
-The skin comes out looking delectable and has a rich amber color.
+For a simple dinner, chicken leg quarters are an excellent choice.
+They are juicy and tender, pairing well with a variety of sides.
+To maximize flavor, marinate them for at least 4 hours.
+You can also prep them the night before or in the morning, so when it’s time for dinner, you just need to pat them dry and bake for 40 to 50 minutes.
+The skin will become delectable, developing a rich amber color.

 Recipe highlights: